-For the other three infection measures, Facility-wide inpatient MRSA Blood Laboratory-identified Events, Facility-wide inpatient C. Diff.
-Laboratory-identified Events, and SSI: Colon, Leapfrog will use standardized infection ratios (SIRs) obtained directly from the CDC's National Healthcare Safety Network (NHSN) application for hospitals that joined Leapfrog's NHSN group by August 24, provided an accurate NHSN ID in the Profile section of the online survey tool, and submitted Section 7 Managing Serious Errors Leapfrog by August 31, 2017.
+The Leapfrog Hospital Survey data is the primary data source for CLABSI, CAUTI, MRSA, C. Diff., and SSI Colon.
+Leapfrog will use standardized infection ratios (SIRs) obtained directly from the CDC's National Healthcare Safety Network (NHSN) application for hospitals that 1) joined Leapfrog's NHSN group, 2) provided an accurate NHSN ID in the Profile section of the online survey tool, and 3) submitted Section 7 Managing Serious Errors Leapfrog by December 31, 2017.
 If a hospital did not report to Leapfrog for this measure, CMS data will be used as a secondary data source.

-Table 3.1 Hospitals That Did Not Submit a 2017 Leapfrog Hospital Survey by August 31, 2017
+Table 3.1 Hospitals That Did Not Submit a 2017 Leapfrog Hospital Survey by December 31, 2017 or Join Leapfrog's NHSN Group